Skebard/CMS-for-blo-with-MVC-model/buglist.md

 3. When sending code if the programming language selection have not been selected the default value is not send to the server
 4. When saving without any secondary category there is a sql error in the server  --FIXED
 5. Many errors when sending empty fields (as in 4).
+6. When loading the editor the right code language is not selected.
+For example you saved code in PHP then you refresh  the editor and in the select it will appear javascript (but it will be saved as PHP).